Skip to content

 The tracker also remembers the previous turn's snapshot per conversation, so the first call of a new turn is compared against the same-label call from the previous turn rather than reported as a baseline.

-On a backend that routes thinking-on and thinking-off down different paths with separate KV caches (DeepSeek is the one we've measured), that single setting splits the single-model cache in two:
+On a backend that routes thinking-on and thinking-off down different paths with separate KV caches (DeepSeek is the one we've measured), that split configuration splits the single-model cache in two:

 Both lanes hold byte-identical prefixes (same system + history + tools, from the same CachedBase), but they cannot reuse each other's cache.
 So within a turn the writer does not inherit the director's freshly-warmed prefix, even though single-model mode put them on the same endpoint.
 Each pass instead reuses its own same-mode call from the previous turn.
 From a real log: